All Episodes

 Folks, it's not that new.

-Uh it really isn't new.
+It really isn't new.

-This is this is this is just what uh it's what politics is.
+This is just what politics is.

-I want to change direction.
+I'm going to change direction.

-I had a lot of stuff in a stack of stuff we didn't get to uh yet, and that's because there is no program in America, no long-form radio program that deals with breaking news any better than this one.
+And that's because there is no program in America, no long-form radio program that deals with breaking news any better than this one.

 I mean, I can give you an example.

-Uh the sentence also requires Brian James Hathaway to be evaluated as a sex offender and treated at the Institute for Psychological and Sexual Health in Duluth, Minnesota.
+The sentence also requires Brian James Hathaway to be evaluated as a sex offender and treated at the Institute for Psychological and Sexual Health in Duluth, Minnesota.

-Uh Brian James Hathaway's probation will be served at the same time as a nine-month jail sentence he received in February for violating his extended supervision.
+Brian James Hathaway's probation will be served at the same time as a nine-month jail sentence he received in February for violating his extended supervision.

-He was found guilty in April 2005 of felony mistreatment of an animal.
+He was found guilty in April 2005 of felony mistreatment of an animal after he killed a horse with the intention of having sex with it.

-Somehow somebody got there in the nick of time.
+Somehow, somebody got there in the nick of time.

-Uh he was sentenced to 18 months in jail, two years of extended supervision on that charge, as well as six years of probation for taking and driving a vehicle without the owner's consent, which means he stole it.
+He was sentenced to 18 months in jail, two years of extended supervision on that charge, as well as six years of probation for taking and driving a vehicle without the owner's consent, which means he stole it.

-Uh he was sentenced Tuesday in Douglas County Circuit Court.
+He was sentenced Tuesday in Douglas County Circuit Court.

-The judge, Michael Lucci said, this type of behavior is disturbing.
+The judge, Michael Lucci, said, this type of behavior is disturbing.

-It's disturbing to the public, it's disturbing to the court.
+It's disturbing to the court.

 Really?